-Tuesday 16th February is ‘flipping’ pancake day, and we have found some amazing pancake ideas for your baby.
+Tuesday 21st 2023 is pancake day, and we have found some amazing pancake ideas for your baby.

-Did you know that… pancake day changes from year to year because it is always 47 days before Easter Sunday.
+Did you know?
+Pancake day changes from year to year because it is always 47 days before Easter Sunday!

-Pancakes are ideal for baby led weaning as they are soft to eat and really easy for babies to pick up with their hands.
-They do also make great finger food for older babies and toddlers too.
-They are great for pancake day, but they can also be served for breakfast as they are full of fibre, delicious and really healthy.
+Pancakes are ideal for baby-led weaning as they are soft to eat and really easy for babies to pick up with their hands.
+They also make great finger food for older babies and toddlers too.
+Though they’re traditionally eaten on pancake day, pancakes can also be served for breakfast as they are full of fibre, delicious, and really healthy.
+A fantastic breakfast or dessert treat for the whole family!

 - 1 ripe banana